Ohranj/Nook-and-Cover/README.md

 sudo docker compose run --rm npm [command]
 ```

-For Browsersync, you may use
+For Browsersync, you may use the below, opening up the returned external url;
 ```
 sudo docker compose run --rm npm run watch
 ```